stellar/stellar-cli/FULL_HELP_DOCS.md

 * `--config-dir <CONFIG_DIR>` — Location of config directory, default is "."
 * `--inflation-dest <INFLATION_DEST>` — Account of the inflation destination
 * `--master-weight <MASTER_WEIGHT>` — A number from 0-255 (inclusive) representing the weight of the master key.
 If the weight of the master key is updated to 0, it is effectively disabled
-* `--low-threshold <LOW_THRESHOLD>` — A number from 0-255 (inclusive) representing the threshold this account sets on all operations it performs that have [a low threshold](../../encyclopedia/security/signatures-multisig.mdx)
+* `--low-threshold <LOW_THRESHOLD>` — A number from 0-255 (inclusive) representing the threshold this account sets on all operations it performs that have a low threshold. https://developers.stellar.org/docs/learn/encyclopedia/security/signatures-multisig#multisig
-* `--med-threshold <MED_THRESHOLD>` — A number from 0-255 (inclusive) representing the threshold this account sets on all operations it performs that have [a medium threshold](../../encyclopedia/security/signatures-multisig.mdx)
+* `--med-threshold <MED_THRESHOLD>` — A number from 0-255 (inclusive) representing the threshold this account sets on all operations it performs that have a medium threshold. https://developers.stellar.org/docs/learn/encyclopedia/security/signatures-multisig#multisig
-* `--high-threshold <HIGH_THRESHOLD>` — A number from 0-255 (inclusive) representing the threshold this account sets on all operations it performs that have [a high threshold](../../encyclopedia/security/signatures-multisig.mdx)
+* `--high-threshold <HIGH_THRESHOLD>` — A number from 0-255 (inclusive) representing the threshold this account sets on all operations it performs that have a high threshold. https://developers.stellar.org/docs/learn/encyclopedia/security/signatures-multisig#multisig
 * `--home-domain <HOME_DOMAIN>` — Sets the home domain of an account.
-See [Federation](../../encyclopedia/network-configuration/federation.mdx)
+See https://developers.stellar.org/docs/learn/encyclopedia/network-configuration/federation
 * `--signer <SIGNER>` — Add, update, or remove a signer from an account
 * `--signer-weight <SIGNER_WEIGHT>` — Signer weight is a number from 0-255 (inclusive).
 The signer is deleted if the weight is 0
-* `--set-required` — When enabled, an issuer must approve an account before that account can hold its asset.
-[More info](https://developers.stellar.org/docs/tokens/control-asset-access#authorization-required-0x1)
+* `--set-required` — When enabled, an issuer must approve an account before that account can hold its asset. https://developers.stellar.org/docs/tokens/control-asset-access#authorization-required-0x1
-* `--set-revocable` — When enabled, an issuer can revoke an existing trustline’s authorization, thereby freezing the asset held by an account.
-[More info](https://developers.stellar.org/docs/tokens/control-asset-access#authorization-revocable-0x2)
+* `--set-revocable` — When enabled, an issuer can revoke an existing trustline’s authorization, thereby freezing the asset held by an account. https://developers.stellar.org/docs/tokens/control-asset-access#authorization-revocable-0x2
-* `--set-clawback-enabled` — Enables the issuing account to take back (burning) all of the asset.
-[More info](https://developers.stellar.org/docs/tokens/control-asset-access#clawback-enabled-0x8)
+* `--set-clawback-enabled` — Enables the issuing account to take back (burning) all of the asset. https://developers.stellar.org/docs/tokens/control-asset-access#clawback-enabled-0x8
-* `--set-immutable` — With this setting, none of the other authorization flags (`AUTH_REQUIRED_FLAG`, `AUTH_REVOCABLE_FLAG`) can be set, and the issuing account can’t be merged.
-[More info](https://developers.stellar.org/docs/tokens/control-asset-access#authorization-immutable-0x4)
+* `--set-immutable` — With this setting, none of the other authorization flags (`AUTH_REQUIRED_FLAG`, `AUTH_REVOCABLE_FLAG`) can be set, and the issuing account can’t be merged. https://developers.stellar.org/docs/tokens/control-asset-access#authorization-immutable-0x4
 * `--clear-required`
 * `--clear-revocable`
 * `--clear-immutable`